-This ESG Disclosure Statement for the period starting on 27-Jun-22, corresponding to the Fund's inception date, complies with the disclosure requirements of the Global ESG Disclosure Standards for Investment Products.
+This ESG Disclosure Statement for the period starting on June 27, 2022, corresponding to the Fund's inception date, complies with the disclosure requirements of the Global ESG Disclosure Standards for Investment Products.
 Additionally, Trans-Canada Capital Inc. ("TCC") has complied with the requirements of the Global ESG Disclosure Standards for Investment Products related to the preparation and presentation of this ESG Disclosure Statement.
-The Global ESG Disclosure Standards for Investment Products are developed and maintained by CFA Institute.
+The Global ESG Disclosure Standards for Investment Standards for Investment Products are developed and maintained by CFA Institute.
 CFA Institute does not endorse or promote this organization, nor does it warrant the accuracy or quality of the content contained herein.